 Biblical Fasting – Important Spiritual Discipline

 Today, Christendom is without Christ.
 Many Believers in Jesus Christ have drifted from the Word of God.
 They speak, teach, and preach whatever they desire.
 The Bible is no longer the chief authority of their lives.
 Conducting a biblical fast is a case in point.
-Below, I will utilize seven points and attempt to dissolve some of the myths surrounding the profoundly important spiritual discipline of biblical fasting.
+Below, I will utilize seven points as I attempt to dissolve some of the myths surrounding, what is fasting in the Bible?

-They include but are not limiting to the definition of a biblical fast; how long to fast; connecting with nature while fasting; the importance of prior physical preparation of a biblical fast; Is biblical fasting a weight-loss tool?
-Who could do a biblical fast?
+They include but are not limited to the definition of a biblical fast; how long to fast; connecting with nature while fasting; the importance of prior physical preparation of a biblical fast; is biblical fasting a weight-loss tool, and who could practice biblical fasting?